rotmanfinhub/deep-macrofin/docs/usage.md

 model.add_equations("q = compute_q(SV, compute_k)")
 ```

+## Registering Callbacks

+The loss balancing and active sampling depends on callbacks by <a href="https://github.com/rotmanfinhub/deep-macrofin/blob/main/deep_macrofin/event_handler.py" target="_blank">`EventHandler`</a>s.
+In basic models, there are two event handlers:

+- `self.OnTrainingStart`: triggered when `train_model` is called, before all loop iterations.
+This can be used for initialization
+- `self.OnTrainingStep`: triggered every epoch, after loss is back propagated, and model parameters are updated once.

+The corresponding handlers for time stepping models are

+- `self.OnInnerLoopStart`: triggered at the beginning at each time step
+- `self.OnInnerLoopStep`: triggered every epoch, after loss is back propagated, same as `self.OnTrainingStep`

+## Solving Inverse Problems

+Using `add_learnable_param` or `add_learnable_params`, the users can define a parameter that can be jointly optimized with the PDE system.
+This is useful for free boundary models like <a href="https://github.com/rotmanfinhub/deep-macrofin/blob/main/examples/decamps/event_handler.py" target="_blank">decamps_equity.ipynb</a>

 ## Training and Evaluation

 After the model is defined, `train_model` ([API](./api/pde_model.md#train_model)) can be used to train the models, and `eval_model` ([API](./api/pde_model.md#eval_model)) can be used to eval models.